 - Delete Comments

 - Delete Issues

-And two types:
+And then within those permissions, there are two types:

 - Delete Own